libxmp/libxmp/docs/libxmp.rst

     :c: the player context handle.

     :f: the file stream.
 On return, the stream position is undefined.
+      Caller is responsible for closing the file stream.

     :size: the size of the module, or 0 if the size is unknown or not specified.
 If size is set to 0 certain module formats won't be recognized, the MD5 digest will not be set, and module-specific